Contemporary figurative painter Alain Rouschmeyer drawing the human figure in his studio

 To draw is to remain.

-To remain facing a place, a posture, a light,
+To remain before a place, a posture, a light,

 The line searches.